777arc/textbook/content/link_budgets.rst

 Example Link Budget: ADS-B
 ***************************

 Automatic Dependent Surveillance-Broadcast (ADS-B) is a technology used by aircraft to broadcast signals that share their position and other status with air traffic control ground stations and other aircraft.
-ADS–B is automatic in that it requires no pilot or external input; it depends on data from the aircraft's navigation system and other computers.
+ADS-B is automatic in that it requires no pilot or external input; it depends on data from the aircraft's navigation system and other computers.
 The messages are not encrypted (yay!).
-ADS–B equipment is currently mandatory in portions of Australian airspace, while the United States requires some aircraft to be equipped, depending on the size.
+ADS-B equipment is currently mandatory in portions of Australian airspace, while the United States requires some aircraft to be equipped, depending on the size.

 .. image:: ../_images/adsb.jpg
    :scale: 120 %